 Food & Drink

-From traditional Dutch to Asian, African, and Spanish, dining options are as diverse and welcoming as our people.
+From traditional Dutch cuisine to Asian, African, and Spanish, our culinary options are as diverse and welcoming as our people.

 Hot Delight

-Made by Aurelio Ruiz using a recipe that his grandfather developed in 1880, Hot Delight gourmet products have won international acclaim.
-These hot sauces are made of Madame Jeanette (Scotch bonnet) peppers that far exceed the jalapeno in intensity.
-The pica di papaya version, made with locally grown green papayas, is somewhat less potent than the original version, but it still packs a punch!
-These sauces are all-natural and contain no preservatives.
+Made by Aurelio Ruiz using a recipe his grandfather developed in 1880, Hot Delight gourmet salsas have gained international acclaim.
+These hot salsas are made with Madame Jeanette (Scotch Bonnet) chilies, which far surpass the intensity of jalapeños.
+The pica di papaya version, made with locally grown green papayas, is slightly less potent than the original, but still packs a punch!
+These salsas are all-natural and contain no preservatives.
 Facebook: www.facebook.com/hotdelightaruba/.

 Aruba Heat

-Also utilizing the Caribbean’s extremely hot Madame Jeanette pepper, Aruba Heat bottles three different hot sauce varieties, each kicked up with a different level of heat.
-All three sauces are unique in flavor, infusing natural ingredients like dry coffee, pineapple, mango, coconut, molasses, and ginger root to complement the spiciness of the peppers.
-Layered in heat and flavor, they will win the approval of any hot sauce connoisseur.
-Individual bottles, as well as convenient gift packs with a sampling of all three sauces, are available.
+Aruba Heat also uses the extremely hot Caribbean Madame Jeanette chili pepper and bottles three different varieties of hot sauce, each with a different heat level.
+All three sauces have a unique flavor, with natural ingredients like dried coffee, pineapple, mango, coconut, molasses, and ginger root that complement the heat of the chilies.
+With layers of heat and flavor, they will win the approval of any hot sauce connoisseur.
+Individual bottles are available, as well as convenient gift packs with a sampler of all three sauces.
 Website: www.aruba-heat.com.

 Nonna’s Gourmet

-Homemade jellies, jams, and hot sauces by Nonna’s Gourmet included locally sources fruits, vegetables, and Aruba’s famous Madame Jeanette peppers.
-Popular items include Ginger Pica Jelly (pica means “spicy”) and Andicuri Mango Hot Sauce, made with locally grown mangoes.
-Facebook: https://www.facebook.com/Nonnas-Gourmet-1797347667149418/?ref=page_internal
+Nonna’s Gourmet’s homemade jellies, jams, and hot sauces featured locally sourced fruits and vegetables and Aruba’s famous Madame Jeanette peppers.
+Popular items include the pica ginger jelly (pica means “hot”) and the Andicuri mango hot sauce, made with locally grown mangoes.:https://www.facebook.com/Nonnas-Gourmet-1797347667149418/?ref=page_internal

 Balashi Beer